Home > Adult Faith Formation > RCIA

 Depending on one’s faith experience and religious background, the RCIA process may not necessarily be the only way to come fully into the Catholic faith.
 An adult who has participated in Catholic education up to confirmation age and has been an active Catholic for many years is not required to be part of the RCIA process to celebrate the Sacrament of Confirmation.
 However preparation, including a seven week study on the Church called “Know Your Catholic Faith,” is necessary.
 Download our Confirmation for Adults information and form.

-For more information about our RCIA program, please contact Adult Faith Formation Director Laura Broyles at (734) 981-1333, x22 or email her directly at firstname.lastname@example.org discuss options.
+For more information about our RCIA program, please contact Adult Faith Formation Director Deacon Jim Ward at (734) 981-1333, x22 or email him directly at firstname.lastname@example.org to discuss options.

 Back to Adult Faith Formation main page